Automorphisms of procongruence curve and pants complexes: Introduction

 \section{Introduction}

-Let $S=S_{g,n}$ be a closed orientable surface of genus $g$ from which $n$ points have been removed.
+Let $S=S_{g,n}$ be a closed orientable surface of genus $g(S)=g$ from which $n$ points have been removed.
 We assume that $S$ has negative Euler characteristic, i.e.\ $2-2g-n<0$.
 Let $\Mod(S)$ be the extended mapping class group of the surface $S$, namely the group of isotopy classes of diffeomorphisms of $S$.
 The mapping class group $\G(S)$ is the subgroup of $\Mod(S)$ consisting of those elements which preserve a fixed orientation of the surface.

+Let $\cM(S)$ be the Deligne--Mumford (briefly DM) moduli stack over $\Q$ parameterizing smooth algebraic curves whose complex model is diffeomorphic to $S$.
+For an algebraic stack $Y$ defined over $\k$ and a field extension $\k\subseteq\k'$, let $Y_{\k'}:=Y\times_\k\Spec\k'$.
+Then, after a choice of base point, the mapping class group $\G(S)$ identifies with the topological fundamental group of the complex moduli stack $\cM(S)_\C$.

 In a series of papers (cf.\ \cite{[I1]}, \cite{[I2]}, \cite{[McC]}), Ivanov, for $g\geq 3$, and McCarthy, for $g\leq 2$, determined the automorphisms groups of $\G(S)$ and $\Mod(S)$.
 An essential tool was the \emph{complex of curves} $C(S)$.
 This is the (abstract) simplicial complex whose simplices consist of sets of isotopy classes of nonperipheral simple closed curves on $S$ which admit disjoint representatives.
-Its dimension is $d(S)-1=3g-2+n$, where $d(S)$ is called the \emph{modular dimension} of $S$, because it is also the dimension of the moduli stack $\cM(S)$, parameterizing smooth algebraic curves diffeomorphic to $S$.
+Its dimension is $d(S)-1=3g-2+n$, where $d(S)$ is called the \emph{modular dimension} of $S$, because it is also the dimension of the moduli stack $\cM(S)$.
 There is a natural action of $\Mod(S)$ on $C(S)$.
 Ivanov observed that this action factors through the group of inner automorphisms $\Inn\Mod(S)$ and extends to a homomorphism $\Aut(\Mod(S))\to\Aut(C(S))$.
 Away from a few exceptions (for $d(S)\leq 3$), the latter homomorphism is injective.
 A fundamental result of Ivanov then states that, for $d(S)>2$, the homomorphism $\Inn(\Mod(S))\to\Aut(C(S))$ is also surjective.
 This immediately implies that, for $d(S)> 3$, we have $\Aut(\Mod(S))=\Inn(\Mod(S))$ and $\Aut(\G(S))=\Inn(\Mod(S))$ (see Corollary~\ref{Theorem 2.4} for a more precise result).